skyiron/web/packages/web-client/README.md

 ### OCS

-The ocs client needs to be instantiated with a base URI corresponding to your oCIS deployment and an axios instance.
+The ocs client needs to be instantiated with a base URI corresponding to your OpenCloud deployment and an axios instance.
 The axios instance is being used for all requests, which means it needs to include all relevant headers either statically or via interceptor.

 ```
 import axios from axios
-import { ocs } from '@ownclouders/web-client'
+import { ocs } from '@opencloud-eu/web-client'

 const accessToken = 'some_access_token'
 const baseURI = 'some_base_uri'